imazen/imageflow/README.md

 **The Problem**: Image processing is a ubiquitous requirement.
 All popular CMSes, many CDNs, and most asset pipelines implement at least image cropping, scaling, and recoding.
 The need for mobile-friendly websites (and consequently responsive images) makes manual asset creation methods time-prohibitive.
 Batch asset generation is error-prone, highly latent (affecting UX), and severely restrics web development agility.

 Existing [implementations](https://github.com/nathanaeljones/imaging-wiki) lack tests and are either (a) incorrect, and cause visual artifacts or (b) so slow that they've created industry cargo-cult assumptions about "architectural needs"; I.e, *always* use a queue and workers, because we can gzip large files on the fly but not jpeg encode them (which makes no sense from big O standpoint).
 This creates artificial infrastructure needs for many small/medium websites, and makes it expensive to offer image processing as part of a CDN or optimization layer. **We can eliminate this problem, and make the web faster for all users.**  There is also a high probability that (if backported to c89 and BSD licensed), [LibGD](https://github.com/libgd/libgd) will adopt our routines and therefore make them available within the PHP runtime, and the CMSes that build upon it.
+We have a great chance at reducing the 20MB homepage epidemic.

+Image resampling is difficult to do correctly, and hard to do efficiently.
+Few attempts have been made at both.
+Our algorithm can [resample a 16MP image in 84ms using just one core](http://imageresizing.net/docs/v4/plugins/fastscaling).
+On a 16-core server, we can resample *15* images in 262ms.
+Modern performance on huge matricies is all about cache-friendliness and memory latency.
+Compare this to 2+ seconds for FreeImage to do the same operation with inferior accuracy.
+ImageMagick must be compiled in (much slower) HDRI to prevent artifacts.

-In addition, **all the libraries that I've reviewed are insecure**, having either failed to consider that image data is frequently malicious or having complexity and dependencies that are impossible to audit.
-The most commonly deployed implementations have dozens of trivially discovered vulnerabilities and buffer overflows.
-Some of these can easily be found by running Valgrind or Coverity, although the presence of a custom JIT or assembly generation can obscure their discovery.
+In addition, **all the libraries that I've reviewed are insecure**, having assumed all image are trusted data (libvips) or having complexity and dependencies that are impossible to audit (ImageMagick, FreeImage).
+The most commonly deployed implementation (not listed here) has dozens of trivially discovered vulnerabilities and buffer overflows.
+Some of these can easily be found by running Valgrind or Coverity, although in others the presence of a custom JIT or assembly generation can obscure their discovery.

 **The solution**: Create a library that is safe for use with malicious data, and says NO to any of the following